libersword/robot-art/README.md

 This is not deployed and only runs locally.

 To run is simple.
+Please fork and clone.
 Install the dependencies by running 'npm install" in your terminal and that will grab the dependencies from the package.json.
 Then a simple npm start will do the trick.

 I highly suggest opening the console while running the applications, there are comments for functionality happening that is not reflecting in the end-user experience.